its-ericjones/transcript-generator/README.md

 ## Current Roadblocks
 - [ ] Test script on Intel chipset since it's been created on ARM
 - [ ] Issues running yt-dlp on machines other than my local one.
-Need to figure out how to get around the error: `ERROR: [youtube] kPJLj1xeRyg: Sign in to confirm you’re not a bot.
-Use --cookies-from-browser or --cookies for the authentication.
-See  https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp  for how to manually pass cookies.
-Also see  https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies  for tips on effectively exporting YouTube cookies`
+Need to figure out how to get around the error: `ERROR: [youtube] kPJLj1xeRyg: Sign in to confirm you’re not a bot...`

 ## Future Improvements
 - [ ] Allow user to manually choose a podcast they want to download from a show link